 MORRO BAY STATE PARK is a quick 5-minute drive to the famous Morro Bay Rock and surf break.
 Morro Bay is west facing so it picks up NW and SW swells making it another year-round surf break.
 The primary peak can offer lefts and rights with the lefts being longer and better on most days.
 If you don’t feel like competing with crowds closest to the rock, take a walk north on the miles and miles of sandy beach and find a peak with fewer people out.

 At the end of the day, be sure to watch a breathtaking sunset over the glassy Morro Bay harbor with a drink in hand.
-Back at your campsite, earplugs can come in handy as the campsites at Morro Bay SP felt a bit tight without much foliage or anything to muffle sound in between.
+Back at your campsite, earplugs can come in handy, as the campsites at Morro Bay SP felt a bit tight without much foliage or anything to muffle sound in between.
 We felt the wrath of some loud partying neighbors.
 However, the tall eucalyptus trees throughout the site are beautiful and the campgrounds are well kept.

 ANCHOR BAY CAMPGROUND is a privately owned campground located along Mendocino County’s scenic Highway One.
 You’ll be surrounded by native redwood trees, ferns, and other coastal flora.
 The grounds open up to the half-mile-long Anchor Bay Beach.
 The site is about 3 hours driving time by car from San Francisco.

 HALF MOON BAY STATE BEACH is your spot if you’re one with the elements.
 The campsite claims that you’re bound to get the full NorCal experience of wind, fog, crisp damp mornings when staying here.
 Kelly Ave is one of the best and most consistent surf spots in Half Moon Bay, and you’d be camping on the bluff directly overlooking this beautiful stretch of beach.
 It’s about an hour south of San Francisco.

 So there you have it folks– some excellent campsite options in California where you’re bound to find some fun waves right out front or at least nearby.
 Now get out there and enjoy all that this beautiful state has to offer.
 Good luck!